-Thanks to the staff at Free Spirit Publishing for their dedication to producing great products: to Publisher Judy Galbraith for her vision and belief in the power of the SCS program; to John Kober, editor, for his ongoing support, guidance, patience, and insight during the creation of the products; to Deb Anderson, editor, for her extraordinary ability to edit both from her teaching experience and her heart; and to the production team and all the others who pull all the pieces together to make a book.
+Thanks to the staff at Free Spirit Publishing for their dedication to producing great products: To Publisher Judy Galbraith for her vision and belief in the power of the SCS program; John Kober, editor, for his ongoing support, guidance, patience and insight during the creation of the products, to Deb Anderson and Meg Bratsch, editors, for their extraordinary ability to produce resources that make a difference in the lives of students; and to the production team and all the others who pull the pieces together to make a book.

-Thanks to J Campbell at ArtVille, Inc., for his professionalism, creativity, and ability to bring the activity pages in this book to life.
+Thanks to J Campbell at ArtVille, Inc., for his professionalism, creativity, and ability to bring every page in this book to life.
 Also, thanks to my special educator friends, Kathy Kennedy Budge and Lynn Pauly, who listened, offered support, and used their ability to think outside the box to find the best way possible to connect with students.

-This book series could not have been completed without the support of my wonderful family.
-My deepest gratitude goes to my husband, Steve Petersen, for the endless hours he worked by my side, for his ongoing encouragement, for his incredible creativity, and for urging me to always reach for excellence.
+This book series would not have been completed without the support of my wonderful family.
+My deepest gratitude goes to my husband, Steve Petersen, for the endless hours he worked by my side, for his ongoing encouragement, his incredible creativity, and for urging me to always reach for excellence.
 My heartfelt appreciation also goes to my daughter, Alexia, for her patience and support during this project and for reminding me daily about the true meaning of parenting.
-Warm thanks go to my parents for their unconditional love, for teaching me to believe in myself, and for encouraging me to follow my dreams.
+Warm thanks go to my parents for their unconditional love, for teaching me to believe in myself and encouraging me to follow my dreams.